With-the-Ranks/mailer/README.md

 ## Introduction

-The Intrepid Email Campaigning Tool is a full-stack application designed for modern email campaign management.
+The Mailer is a full-stack application designed for modern email campaign management.
 It features a drag-and-drop builder and advanced tracking, built using [Next.js](https://nextjs.org/), [React-Email](https://react-email.com/), and supported by [Vercel PostgreSQL](https://vercel.com/storage/postgres) and [Prisma ORM](https://prisma.io/).

 ## Getting Started

-To get started with the Intrepid Email Campaigning Tool, follow these steps:
+To get started with the The Mailer, follow these steps:

 1. **Install `pnpm`**:
    If you haven't installed `pnpm` yet, run: